Jakeislying/Jakeislying/README.md

-i am a dev currently using lua and luau i also am probably tired.
+I am a Dev Currently Using Luau and Lua
+ I also am Probably Tired